ruankie/f1-2019-telemetry/docs/source/specification.rst

 .. note::

-   This specification was copied (with minor editorial changes) from the CodeMasters forum posts describing the F1 2019 telemetry UDP packet specification as found here:
+   This specification was copied (with minor editorial changes) from the CodeMasters forum topic describing the F1 2019 telemetry UDP packet specification as found here:

    https://forums.codemasters.com/topic/38920-f1-2019-udp-specification/

-   There is one post detailing packet formats, and another post with appendices, giving a number of lookup tables.
+   The forum post has one post detailing packet formats, followed by a post with Frequenctly Asked Questions, followed by a post with appendices, giving a number of lookup tables.
-   Both have been reproduced here.
+   The package format and appendices have been reproduced here.
+For the FAQ, refer to the original forum topic.

    The following corrections were made in the process of copying the specification:

    * Added `uint32` type to the `Packet Types` table;
    * Changed type of field `m_frameIdentifier` in the `PacketHeader` struct from `uint` to `uint32`;
-   * In struct `PacketMotionData`: changed comments of the fields `m_angularAccelerationX`, `m_angularAccelerationY`, and `m_angularAccelerationZ` to reflect that the values represent accelerations rather than velocities.
+   * In struct `PacketMotionData`: corrected comments of the fields `m_angularAccelerationX`, `m_angularAccelerationY`, and `m_angularAccelerationZ` to reflect that the values represent accelerations rather than velocities.
-   * In struct `CarSetupData`: changed comment of field `m_rearAntiRollBar` to refer to `rear` instead of `front`.
+   * In struct `CarSetupData`: corrected comment of field `m_rearAntiRollBar` to refer to `rear` instead of `front`.
-   * In the Driver IDs appendix: changed the name of driver `Wilheim Kaufmann` to `Wilhelm Kaufmann`.
+   * In the Driver IDs appendix: corrected the name of driver `Wilheim Kaufmann` to `Wilhelm Kaufmann`.

 The F1 series of games support the output of certain game data across UDP connections.
 This data can be used supply race information to external applications, or to drive certain hardware (e.g. motion platforms, force feedback steering wheels and LED devices).